Wyred for Success

 WA Electrical Engineer Training was established in the North West of England in 2005 by David, an electrical engineer and respected consultant in the electrical engineering industry for over 43 years.

 “Our relationship with EAL is very important,” said David.
 “Their experts are easy to work with and if we have a query it is usually resolved within 24 hours.
-We also provide feedback on qualifications which they take on board.
-EAL is very customer and learner focused and concentrates on the important things to turn out the best qualified electrical engineers.”
+We also provide feedback on qualifications that they take on board.
+EAL is very customer and learner-focused and concentrates on the important things to turn out the best qualified electrical engineers.”

 One learner to benefit is Gheorghe Neagu, who lives in Bradford but was originally from Romania.

 He works for Greencore Ltd but struggles with writing English as it is not his first language, but he is an excellent engineer able to communicate and operate to the required standards.